Monterey Bay, California

 Note that our CAP funding program‘s debt is closest to mezzanine, not Senior Debt, and thus we do not require a pledge of the project’s operating assets as collateral.
 They would appear on the owner’s balance sheet as unencumbered by a lien from our side.

 This use of a financial guarantee is not new.
 Institutional lenders have required them for decades as a “loan guarantee”.
-The difference with our approach is that typical loan guarantees continue until the loan is fully repaid, but with In3’s CAP funding, we use them as a form of project completion assurance — just until the project is built and commissioned to begin commercial operations.
+The difference with our approach is that loan guarantees continue until the loan is fully repaid, but with In3’s CAP funding, we use them as a form of project completion assurance — in place just until the project is built and commissioned to begin commercial operations.

 More about Financial Guarantees | Guarantee Fundamentals FAQ (4-page PDF)